 Scrapers

-The Scrapers API is the unified execution layer for running both classic (extractor) and agentic scrapers.
+The Scrapers API is the unified execution layer for running both extractor and agentic scrapers.

 To create and manage scrapers, see: